obaliuta/sentiment_analysis_reviews/README.md

 # sentiment_analysis_reviews
-Sentiment analysis of twitter app review from Google
+Sentiment analysis of the twitter app reviews from Google

 Link on Kaggle (sample of the data used)